 In 2000, Russians proposed an orbital mission to Mars, using a nuclear reactor to power an electric rocket engine.
-[Maybe that’s where the idea for the electric jet, proposed by the real Elon Musk to the character ‘Tony Stark’ in Iron Man 2, came from :-)].
+[We should do that right after the electric jet, proposed to ‘Tony Stark’ in Iron Man 2)].
 Alternatively, chemical propulsion was proposed by NASA in 2009.

 A 1991 international/French proposal suggested the spacecraft to have nuclear power and artificial gravity provided by rotation.
-This is a known model for a space station, not so much for a vehicle.
-Coincidentally (or not?), the 2000 science fiction movie Mission to Mars (starring some of my very favorite actors!) featured such a vessel.
+This is a known model for a space station.
+The 2000 science fiction movie Mission to Mars (starring some of my very favorite actors!) featured such a vessel.
 That idea was likely borrowed from Stanley Kubrick’s 2001: A Space Odyssey.